fmnoise/zakon/README.md

 (cant! :user :delete any)
 (can? :user :delete :content) => false
 ```
-The same logic works if we swap last sentence parts - "user cannot delete anything, but can do anything with content".
+The same logic works if we swap sentence parts - "user cannot delete anything, but can do anything with content".
 ```clojure
 (cant! :user :delete any)
 (can! :user any :content)